-Under Art.
-8 RFees, a time limit for payment is in principle deemed to have been observed only if the full amount of the fee has been paid in due time.
-However, the EPO has the discretion, where this is considered justified, to overlook any small amounts lacking without prejudice to the rights of the person making the payment.
+However, the EPO has the discretion, where this is considered justified, to overlook any small amounts lacking without prejudice to the rights of the person making the payment (Art.
+8, fourth sentence, RFees).

-However, in T 905/90 (OJ 1994, 306, Corr.
-556) the board found that the meaning of 'smallness' could best be determined by comparing the amount of shortfall with the amount of the full fee.
+However, these have remained isolated cases.
+Already in T 905/90 (OJ 1994, 306, Corr.
+556), the board found that the meaning of "smallness" could best be determined by comparing the amount of shortfall with the amount of the full fee.
 A difference of 20% clearly could thus not, on purely arithmetical grounds, be regarded as small.
 It was with very small or trifling amounts that the former Art.
-9 RFees 1973 (see now Art.
+9 RFees 1973 (cf. Art.
 8 RFees) was designed to deal so as to prevent a loss of rights where an inadvertent error of some kind had led to a slight underpayment of an amount due in respect of the relevant proceedings.
+This decision was confirmed in T 642/12, in which the board considered that "small amounts lacking" are to be read as "insignificant or negligible amounts".
+The legislator had presumed that a fee reduction of 20% pursuant to R. 6(3) EPC was not merely symbolic, but would effectively alleviate the burden of having to prepare translations.
+Therefore it could not have intended this fee reduction to be considered small in the sense of negligible or insignificant.